mixxxdj/manual/source/hardware/controllers/pioneer_ddj_sb3.rst

 You can use the Pad Mode Select buttons to select a mode for the performance pads.
 Performance pads are numbered from top left to bottom right.
 First row is 1-4 and the second row is 5-8.
+Press shift and the pad mode select button to access other pad modes.

 Hot Cue Mode
 ^^^^^^^^^^^^
+Hot Cue mode is enabled by pressing the :hwlabel:`HOT CUE` button.
+The button will light up when selected.

 .. figure:: ../../_static/controllers/pioneer_ddj_sb3_hotcue.svg
    :align: center
    :width: 65%
    :figwidth: 100%
-   :alt: Pioneer DDJ-SB3 (performance pads)
+   :alt: Pioneer DDJ-SB3 (performance pads in hot cue mode)
    :figclass: pretty-figures

-   Pioneer DDJ-SB3 (performance pads)
+   Pioneer DDJ-SB3 (performance pads in hot cue mode)

 Bookmark positions in the track and jump to them.